 Click here for more information on Conventional Loan Credit Requirements.

-For instance, borrowers with mortgage insurance may qualify for a much lower down payment requirement, although these mortgage premiums will be added to a borrower’s monthly payments until he or she owes less than 80% on the home.
-Under ideal circumstances, conventional loans can finance up to 95% of a mortgage, meaning that borrowers must put down a minimum of 5% for properties that are single-family residences.
+For instance, borrowers with mortgage insurance may qualify for a much lower down payment requirement.
+The PMI requirement will be waived automatically when LTV reaches 78%, or at 80% if the borrower requests it.
+Conventional loans can finance up to 95% of a mortgage, meaning that borrowers must put down a minimum of 5% for properties that are single-family residences.

 To qualify for a conventional loan, you must have an acceptable debt-to-income ratio (DTI).
 For instance, your monthly mortgage payments, including taxes, insurance, and other charges, must comprise less than 28% of your gross monthly income.
-Furthermore, your total debt payments per month, including student loans, car loans, and credit card debt, should not amount to 36% or more than your gross monthly income.
-With good credit, many lenders will let you have a higher debt-to-income ratio, but it may never exceed 45%.
+Furthermore, your total debt payments per month, including student loans, car loans, and credit card debt, should not exceed 45% or more than your gross monthly income.
+With good credit and other strong compensating factors, many lenders will allow a maximum DTI of 50%

 Conventional loans allow borrowers to apply the funds toward a variety of different property types, including condos, planned unit developments (townhouses), modular homes, manufactured homes, and up to 4 family residences.
 Additionally, conventional loans may finance primary residences, secondary homes, and investment properties.

-While the guidelines for conforming conventional loans are written by Fannie Mae and Freddie Mac, you can not get a loan from either one of those companies.
+While the guidelines for conforming conventional loans are written by Fannie Mae and Freddie Mac, these companies do not issue loans themselves.
+Fannie Mae and Freddie Mac purchase eligible conventional conforming loans from lenders on what is called the "secondary market," then bundle them into mortgage-backed securities (MBSs) that they guarantee.
 You have to get your loan from an actual lender who may have additional rules, known as overlays, on top of the Fannie Mae and Freddie Mac guidelines.
-The most common overlay is credit scores.
-While Fannie Mae and Freddie Mac guidelines indicate they may buy loans from lenders with a credit score as loan as 620, most lenders will still require at least a 660 credit score for a conventional loan.
+The most common overlay concerns credit scores.
+While Fannie Mae and Freddie Mac guidelines indicate they may buy loans from lenders with a credit score as loan as 620, some lenders will still require at least a 640 credit score for a conventional loan.

 Choosing the right loan program and lender can take some time to ensure that it’s the best fit for your unique situation.
 As such, always set aside an appropriate amount of time to compare lenders and rates; even fractional differences between interest rates could save or cost you hundreds if not thousands of dollars over the life of the loan.
 Remember, patience and persistence can make all the difference.